gottacatchenall/thesis_proposal/README.md

 Within the last several hundred years, human activity has induced rapid changes in Earth's atmosphere, oceans, and surface.
-Greenhouse gas emissions have caused an increase the temperature of both Earth's terrain and oceans, and both agricultural and urban development has rapidly reshaped Earth's land cover.
+Greenhouse gas emissions have caused an increase in the temperature of both Earth's terrain and oceans, and both agricultural and urban development has rapidly reshaped Earth's land cover.
 The bulk of this change has occurred within the last several hundred years, a geological instant, inducing a sudden shift in conditions to Earth's climate and biosphere.
 As a result _ecological forecasting_---modeling how ecosystems and their services will change in the future---and then using these forecasts to make decisions to mitigate the negative consequences of this change on ecosystems, their functioning, and the services they provide to humans has emerged as an imperative for